endlessm/chromium-browser/tools/gn/docs/reference.md

 #### **Compilation Database**

 ```
-  --export-compile-commands
+  --export-compile-commands[=<target_name1,target_name2...>]
       Produces a compile_commands.json file in the root of the build directory
       containing an array of “command objects”, where each command object
       specifies one way a translation unit is compiled in the project.
-This is
+If a list
+      of target_name is supplied, only targets that are reachable from the list
+      of target_name will be used for “command objects” generation, otherwise
-      used for various Clang-based tooling, allowing for the replay of individual
+      all available targets will be used.
+This is used for various Clang-based
+      tooling, allowing for the replay of individual compilations independent
-      compilations independent of the build system.
+      of the build system.
 ```
 ### <a name="cmd_help"></a>**gn help &lt;anything&gt;**